Universal Early-Time Growth in Quantum Circuit Complexity: Operator Complexity

 The operator complexity for the target operator $\hat{\mathcal U}_{\rm target}$ is identified as the minimal length of the path connecting it to the unit operator

 where the minimization is taken over the possible paths $\{V^I(s)\}$ satisfying (\ref{eq:UsDiffeq}) and (\ref{eq:UsBoundary}).
-The minimal path of \eqref{compdef} is a geodesic on the group manifold of the space of gates $\{\hat{\mathcal O}_I\}$ with metric $G_{IJ}$ and structure constants $f^K_{IJ}$, and solves the Euler-Arnold equation\footnote{See Appendix \ref{app:EulerArnoldDerivation} for a derivation of the Euler-Arnold equation.} \be G_{IJ} \frac{dV^J}{ds} = G_{JL}f_{IK}^J V^K V^L\, . \ee In order to find the complexity for a given target operator, one must solve (\ref{EulerArnoldEq}) for the minimal paths $V^I(s)$ subject to the boundary conditions (\ref{eq:UsBoundary}) obtained from solutions to (\ref{eq:UsDiffeq}).
+The minimal path of \eqref{compdef} is a geodesic on the group manifold of the space of gates generated by $\{\hat{\mathcal O}_I\}$ with metric $G_{IJ}$ and structure constants $f^K_{IJ}$, and solves the Euler-Arnold equation\footnote{See Appendix \ref{app:EulerArnoldDerivation} for a derivation of the Euler-Arnold equation for the cost functional (\ref{eq:CircuitDepth}.} \be G_{IJ} \frac{dV^J}{ds} = G_{JL}f_{IK}^J V^K V^L\, . \ee In order to find the complexity for a given target operator, one must solve (\ref{EulerArnoldEq}) for the minimal paths $V^I(s)$ subject to the boundary conditions (\ref{eq:UsBoundary}) obtained from solutions to (\ref{eq:UsDiffeq}).

 Minimum length geodesics of the circuit depth (\ref{compdef}) have several unique and useful properties that are independent of any particular set of gate operators or Hamiltonian.
 In particular, the magnitude of the circuit depth is constant along the minimal path which solves (\ref{EulerArnoldEq})